apache/trafficserver-ingress-controller/docs/TUTORIAL.md

 Once you have cloned the project repo and started Docker and Minikube, in the terminal:
 1. `$ eval $(minikube docker-env)`
-      - To understand why we do this, please read [Use local images by re-using the docker daemon](https://kubernetes.io/docs/setup/learning-environment/minikube/#use-local-images-by-re-using-the-docker-daemon)
 2. `$ cd trafficserver-ingress-controller`
 3. `$ git submodule update --init`
 4. `$ docker build -t ats-ingress .`